Fermionic parton theory of Rydberg $\mathbb{Z}_2$ quantum spin liquids: Introduction

-In this Letter, we address this question using a two-pronged approach.
-The standard theoretical framework for constructing QSL states is parton mean-field theory \cite{Wenbook,Baskaran-1987,Baskaran-1988}; adopting this approach, we describe our system in terms of emergent fermionic partons.
-Through a careful analysis of the projective symmetry group (PSG) \cite{Wen-2002,wen2002quantum}, we systematically classify all allowed $\mathbb{Z}_2$ QSL states based on the symmetries of the ruby-lattice Rydberg system.
-A significant technical challenge in this regard (which has also previously complicated studies in strongly spin-orbit-coupled systems \cite{Dodds-2013,Reuther-2014}) is that the Rydberg Hamiltonian (see Eq.~\eqref{eq:HRyd} below) does not possess an SU(2) spin-rotation symmetry; this introduces a large number of singlet and triplet terms to consider.
-Here, overcoming this difficulty, we build upon the classification scheme introduced for the spin-rotation-invariant case \cite{msi} and investigate the effects of breaking the global SU(2) symmetry.
+In this work, we address this question using a two-pronged approach.
+The standard theoretical framework for constructing QSL states is parton mean-field theory~\cite{Wenbook,Baskaran-1987,Baskaran-1988}; adopting this approach, we describe our system in terms of emergent fermionic partons.
+Through a careful analysis of the projective symmetry group (PSG)~\cite{Wen-2002,wen2002quantum}, we systematically classify all allowed $\mathbb{Z}_2$ QSL states based on the symmetries of the ruby-lattice Rydberg system.
+A significant technical challenge in this regard (which has also previously complicated studies in strongly spin-orbit-coupled systems~\cite{Dodds-2013,Reuther-2014}) is that the Rydberg Hamiltonian (see Eq.~\eqref{eq:HRyd} below) does not possess an SU(2) spin-rotation symmetry; this introduces a large number of singlet and triplet terms to consider.
+Here, overcoming this difficulty, we build upon the classification scheme introduced for the spin-rotation-invariant case~\cite{msi} and investigate the effects of breaking the global SU(2) symmetry.
+The present analysis is thus qualitatively distinct from and significantly richer than previous ruby-lattice PSG studies restricted to Heisenberg models~\cite{msi}: allowing the longitudinal triplet channels needed to capture the physical Rydberg interactions yields classes of $\mathbb{Z}_2$ QSLs that have no counterpart in the SU(2)-symmetric case.

 Based on PSG considerations, we find a total of 50 realizable $\mathbb{Z}_2$ QSLs.
 Then, we perform a systematic search in the parameter space of spinon mean-field Hamiltonians to identify from among these the most likely candidate for the Rydberg QSL state.
 We further characterize the spin correlations for these states, presenting in-depth predictions for static and dynamical structure factors, which can be measured in future experiments.
 Our analyses not only yield valuable insights into the microscopic nature of the Rydberg $ \mathbb{Z}_2$ QSL state but are also universal in that they rely solely on symmetries rather than the precise tuning parameters of the Hamiltonian.
+Taken together, our results (i) provide a complete PSG classification of $\mathbb{Z}_2$ QSLs on the ruby lattice in the physically relevant broken-SU(2) setting, (ii) identify a concrete candidate microscopic state for the Rydberg ruby-lattice QSL, and (iii) furnish a comprehensive catalog of static and dynamical spin correlations against which future experiments on Rydberg arrays can be compared.